 Bassa Mpô’o Bati Medical Association (AMBM): A tool at the service of our community.

 The goal of AMBM is to raise awareness worldwide and assist the underprivileged in poor rural areas.
+Their actions are aimed at breaking down barriers to healthcare, focusing on preventive and primary care, and ultimately saving lives.

 Since its inception, the association has grown by leaps and bounds.
 A great benefit of this growth is a more engaged Bassa-Mpô’o-Bati medical base with the entire AMBM community.
 However, there is still work to be done.
 The association is continuously fundraising for the AMBM scholarship fund to benefit current Bassa-Môo’o-Bati students in the medical field.
 They also seek to build mentoring programs to encourage and assist current students to complete the path to graduation and become a member of the AMBM family.